 Between July and September 2018, 2.25m EU nationals were working in the UK and a further 1.24m from non-EU countries.

 The Society of Motor Manufacturers and Traders (SMMT) estimates that around 10% of people employed in the automotive manufacturing sector are from other EU states.
-A gap which would be incredibly difficult to fill in the short term and could have a serious bottom line impact on smaller businesses which may find it difficult to cope without an extra pair of hands on deck.
+This a gap which would be incredibly difficult to fill in the short term and could have a serious bottom-line impact on smaller businesses which may find it difficult to cope without an extra pair of hands on deck.

 What’s more the rise of the millennial has made attracting even homegrown talent a challenge for automotive aftermarket businesses.
 Demanding more flexible working hours, clear career progression and technology that encourages collaboration, millennials are predicted to make up a third of the global workforce as soon as 2020.